CLSherrod/clsherrod.github.io/_posts/2008-11-18-expect-miracles-joe-vitale-book.md

 ---
-title: "My Story Featured in Joe Vitale’s New Book Expect Miracles — Learn How to Attract Miracles Into Your Life"
+title: My Story Featured in Joe Vitale’s New Book Expect Miracles — Learn How to Attract Miracles Into Your Life
 date: 2008-11-18
 published: true
 categories:
-- News
+  - Learning & Growth
 tags:
   - book-review
-permalink: "/expect-miracles/"
+permalink: /expect-miracles/
 ---
 I'm in a new book again.
 Joe Vitale came out with a new book called [Expect Miracles](https://amzn.to/4dtThZE).
 I have a story inside the book.